earvinpiamonte/mbx-cli/README.md

 ## Update or add `mbx-gulp` template

 To update or add [mbx-gulp](https://github.com/earvinpiamonte/mbx-gulp) on your current app project, execute the `build` command with the `-u` option:

+> NOTE: Stop any currently running processes such as gulp watch before running any `npx mbx-cli` commands.

 ```
 cd APP_WORKSPACE_2022-01/app/